 Crews continued foundation installation in Segment 2 between Belmont and Atherton, as well as off-track foundations in Segment 1.
-The switchgear was delivered and installed at Traction Power Substation 2.
-Work at the paralleling stations included ductbank, ground grid, low voltage wire, fence, drainage, access ramp, and light pole and gantry installations.
+The 25 kV enclosure was delivered at Switching Station 1 and the communication equipment has been installed.
+A signal cutover was performed at CP Shark and Alameda.
+Work at the paralleling stations included ductbank, ground grid, fence, access road, access ramp, 25 kV enclosures, and light pole and gantry installations.

-Punch list work continued at the Centralized Equipment Maintenance and Operations Facility (CEMOF) and electrical work for the Component Test Room was completed.
+Punch list work continued at the Centralized Equipment Maintenance and Operations Facility (CEMOF).
+The siding trim and exterior siding has been installed for the Component Test Room and the warehouse lighting has been installed at the Part Storage Building.
 The CEMOF Modifications Contract is expected to be complete by August 2021.

-Trainset 1 is still undergoing dynamic type testing in Pueblo, CO, including 8-car brake, propulsion, and battery testing.
-Routine static and dynamic testing continues on Trainset 3 and has started on Trainset 4.
+Trainset 1 is still undergoing dynamic type testing in Pueblo, CO, including 8-car brake, propulsion, and auxiliary power testing.
+Routine static and dynamic testing continues on Trainset 3 and 4, and has started on Trainset 5.
+The Monitoring and Diagnostics (MDS) Final Design Review (FDR) has been completed, and one FDR remains for Positive Train Control (PTC) software.